 Key Vocabulary and Expressions

-- Se marier – to get married
+- Se marier (to get married)

-Useful phrases to remember:
+Useful phrases comparison: